-- 1.1 The Group is committed to providing a high-quality service to enable customers to live safely and more independently within their homes. - 1.2 The Group will adopt a zero-tolerance approach to its management of Damp, Mould and Condensation. - 1.3 The key objective of this policy is to comply with relevant legislation (specifically the Landlord and Tenant Act 1985, Housing Health and Safety Rating System within the Housing Act 2004, Decent Homes Guidance and Homes (Fitness for Human Habitation) Act 2018).
+- 1.1 The Group is committed to providing a high-quality service to enable customers to live safely and more independently within their homes. - 1.2 We will take responsibility for the resolution of all reports of damp and reasonable steps to resolve all cases of condensation mould working in partnership with our customers. - 1.3 The key objective of this policy is to comply with relevant legislation, specifically: - 1. the Landlord and Tenant Act 1985 - 2. the Housing Health and Safety Rating System (HHSRS) within the Housing Act 2004 - 3.
+Decent Homes Standard updated 2016 - 4.
+Homes (Fitness for Human Habitation) Act 2018 - 1.4 The policy is also drafted to reflect the recommendations of the Housing Ombudsman Spotlight Report on Damp and Mould.